GymGuide/.github/profile/README.md

   <img src="https://github.com/GymGuide/.github/assets/90093341/b2e6a29e-bf8c-4ee2-b031-61b2f5f11caa" width="25%%" height="25%">
 </p>

-**Monitoring Daily Caloric, Hydration, and Workout**
+**Monitoring Daily Caloric, Hydration, Workout, And Sleep**

 <p align="justify"> With Accurate Monitoring, You Can Ensure That Your Every Step Is Directed Towards Your Goals.
-Where You Can Record Every Food You Eat, the Amount of Water You Drink, and Your Workout Activities, All of Which Will Be Recorded in Detail on the Dashboard. </p>
+Where You Can Record Every Food You Eat, the Amount of Water You Drink, Your Workout Activities, And Amount of Sleep Time.
+All of Which Will Be Recorded in Detail on the Dashboard. </p>

 <p align="center">
   <img src="https://github.com/GymGuide/.github/assets/90093341/9af04ffd-83ec-483f-98c2-80f3230be750" width="25%" height="25%">